deeppavlov/DeepPavlov/docs/devguides/contribution_guide.rst

 #.
 Create a new `pull request <https://github.com/deepmipt/DeepPavlov/pulls>`_
    to get your feature branch merged into dev for others to use.
-   Don't forget to reference the GitHub issue associated with your task in the description.
+   Don't forget to `reference <https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls>`_ the GitHub issue associated with your task in the description.

 #. **Relax and wait** : )

 Some time after that your commit will be assigned to somebody from our team to check your code.
-If the code is okay and all tests pass, your pull request will be approved and pushed into the framework.
+After a code review and a successful completion of all tests, your pull request will be approved and pushed into the framework.

 If you still have any questions, either on the contribution process or about